ismir2023/ismir2023.github.io/registration.md

 | **Extra banquet**  | € 130  | € 130 (if Pax)  | € 130 (if available)  |
 | **Extra Welcome**  | € 35  | € 35  | - |

+Please notice that dates and times are referred to the AoE timezone.

 ## Registration benefits (Virtual participation)

 - E-version of all conference material - abstract book, program book, etc.